KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_014_AdvancedMaterial.md

 <a name="advancedMaterial_emissive-png"></a>Image 14d: The emissive part of the texture.
 </p>

-Image 14e shows the part of the bottl cap for which a normal map is defined: the text appears to be embossed into the cap.
+Image 14e shows the part of the bottle cap for which a normal map is defined: the text appears to be embossed into the cap.
 This makes it possible to model finer geometric details on the surface, even though the model itself only has a very coarse geometric resolution.

 <p align="center">
 <img src="images/advancedMaterial_normal.png" /><br>